Location: Outside of Lexington, Kentucky – the main cabin is at… the Red River Gorge! (You will need to rent your own cabin.)

 Up until Friday: meet and greet.

 Opening night, Friday.
 Everyone has arrived.
-We gather around the campfire for the “it can also happen to you” ritual.
+We gather for the “it can also happen to you” ritual.

 This is our equivalent of telling ghost stories around the fire, only we’re telling warning stories of assholes-of-Allthing’s past.
 It dumps a lot of negativity.
 DO NOT SUGGEST WE SUDDENLY TALK ABOUT POSITIVE THINGS OR TRY TO TAKE OVER THIS RITUAL!
 EVER!!!
 This is an important ritual, probably one of the most important ones we have.
 Follow it, because it ties us together and unleashes the bad so that we can concentrate on the good.

 On Saturdays we have a place planned to visit.
 This place will have something to do with the metaphysical or to do with UFOs and government problems.
-This year the field trip will have no cost except for gas and food, if we get hungry.
+We prefer to carpool to help with the environment and keep people together.
+You may be required to feed yourself while we’re out.

 Saturday evening, we feast!